chop-dbhi/eda/README.md

 )

 func main() {
-  // Establish a client connection to the cluster. conn, err := eda.Connect(
+  // Establish a client connection to the cluster.
+The arguments
+  // are the NATS address, cluster id, and client id. conn, err := eda.Connect(
     context.Background(),
     "nats://localhost:4222",